eslywadan/aims-thesis/work/research_proposal_.md

 Fail to provide interpretable trade-offs for stakeholders (e.g., planners, executives).

-### 1.2 Research Questions
+### 1.2 Research Goals
 **Primary Research Question:**
+1. How to build a robust optimization framework
-How can AI algorithms effectively solve multi-objective optimization problems under uncertainty in IBP for TFT-LCD manufacturing, providing interpretable trade-offs for planners and executives while adapting to dynamic market conditions?
+1. How can AI help to solve multi-objective optimization problems under uncertainty in IBP for TFT-LCD manufacturing, providing interpretable trade-offs for planners and executives while adapting to dynamic market conditions?
+2. How uncertainty analysis and optimization modeling (UAO) can be used as tools to enhance supply chain resilience in various supply chain contexts?

 **Secondary Research Questions:**